Dagmawi-Y/ideaspring/README.md

 ## Contact Us

-For any inquiries, suggestions, or support, feel free to contact us at [Contact Email or Link to Contact Page].
+For any inquiries, suggestions, or support, feel free to contact us [here](info@startgood.com).

 ---